Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Summary of Future Targets

 Our sample includes a variety of black hole masses, stellar masses, morphologies, and environments.
-Below, we summarize some interesting characteristics of these objects, listed in descending projected shadow size.
-Interestingly, there is overlap between our list and the list of galaxies most likely to emit nHz gravitational waves via SMBH binaries, both of which select for massive and nearby galaxies \citep{Mingarelli+2017}.
+In \autoref{appendix:properties}, we summarize some interesting characteristics of these objects, listed in descending projected shadow size.
+The types of objects accessible to extensions of the EHT are similar to the types of objects most likely to source nHz gravitational waves (massive, nearby SMBHs) \citep{Mingarelli+2017}, which may potentially enable multi-messenger science.
 Almost all of these objects have jets from which inclination constraints can potentially be obtained.
-We reiterate that this is not an exhaustive list of objects observable by ngEHT and/or BHEX, and that it is simply a computationally tractable sample based on currently available data. \begin{itemize}
+We reiterate that this is not an exhaustive list of objects observable by ngEHT and/or BHEX, and that it is simply a tractable sample based on currently available data.